top of page

 That choice is personal to you, but I always say that you shouldn’t make it unnecessarily hard for yourself.

-I did an event once with Anne Perry, who had written many historical novels, and someone asked the question about how we decided on our themes, and I made some glib comment about writing what you know, with me being a criminal lawyer.
+I did an event once with Anne Perry, who had written many historical novels, and someone asked the question about how we decided on our themes.
+I made some glib comment about writing what you know, and it was an easy answer for me, being a criminal lawyer writing crime fiction.
 Anne Perry snarled at me, told me I was being ridiculous, that you research, research, research (which I will deal with on the next page).
-It was a brief snarl, because for the rest of the time she was really nice and funny, and quite bonkers, but as she was a convicted murderer in real life, I took the snarl seriously.

 The point I was making, however, was that you might not have the luxury of being a full-time writer, who can spend days and days doing your research, so why make it hard for yourself?